ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 ### Most popular products block

 Presents products that are currently trending and widely popular among users.
-It's defined by the calculation type, interaction type, and aggregation period.
+Its behavior is defined by the calculation type, interaction type, and aggregation period.
 Helps quickly identify top-performing and popular items.

-This block uses [GetPopularItemsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetPopularItemsWeb) Raptor recommendation strategy.
+This block uses the [GetPopularItemsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetPopularItemsWeb) Raptor recommendation strategy.

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name for the block to be displayed on page.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

 Toggle the **Show only available items** option on to display only products that are currently in stock.

 ### Most popular products in category block

 Displays the most popular products within a selected category.
-It's defined by the interaction type and aggregation period.
+Its behavior is defined by the interaction type and aggregation period.
-Helps identify most popular items within a specific category.
+Helps identify the most popular items within a specific category.

-This block uses [GetPopularItemsInCategoryWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetPopularItemsInCategoryWeb) Raptor recommendation strategy.
+This block uses the [GetPopularItemsInCategoryWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetPopularItemsInCategoryWeb) Raptor recommendation strategy.

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name for the block to be displayed on page.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
 - **Product category** - Select product category.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

 Toggle the **Show only available items** option on to display only products that are currently in stock.